Build Your Own Voice Assistant: Escape Alexa and Google

 client = OpenAI(base_url="http://localhost:11434/v1")

-The system prompt tells the LLM it's a voice assistant, so responses stay concise and conversational rather than verbose and markdown-heavy.
+The system prompt tells the LLM it's a voice assistant, so responses stay short and conversational instead of verbose and markdown-heavy.

 from pydantic import BaseModel, Field